Quick Tips & Links

-Does the internal vent come with the external canopy?
+Are the internal window trickle vents supplied with the external canopy?

-Some do and some don't but you can identify a pair or a singular vent from the picture and the product details.
-However, the website allows you select the correct matching canopy or trickle vent and to order at the same time.
+Some do and some don't but you can identify a pair or a singular trickle vent from the picture and its product details.
+However, the website allows you to select the correct matching canopies or trickle vents and to order them at the same time.

-What do I need to know before replacing a trickle vent?
+What do I need to know before replacing a window trickle vent?

 When you take the existing vent off the window you will see a slot or two slots cut through your window.

 Measure the slot length and width (if two slots then measure the complete span across both including the middle part).
 The width will be quite narrow but ensure that you measure it accurately.
-Then compare the sizes against the trickle vents size matrix which tabulates all the vents on the website into size order.
+Then compare the sizes against our guide How To Fit Trickle Vents which tabulates all the vents on the website into size order.

 Check the following: